 Alternatively, create a new study the usual way (see Create New Study from Scratch for instructions) and import the study data element by element (e.g., import all frequency curves, then import all rating curves).
 You can have all exported 1.4.3 study data in a single tab-delimited text file - the import procedure only imports the data requested.

-Take a look at the following video to learn about creating a new study from Version 1.4.3 data.
+Take a look at the following video to learn about creating a new study from Version 1.4.3 dataTo watch the video, please select the Video tab.

 Second: Specify and Compute Scenarios

 Specify a Scenario for each project condition-analysis year combination.
-Review the Specify and Compute Scenarios section of the Create New Study from Scratch guide for more information.
+Review Part C: Specify and Compute Scenarios section of the quick start guide's Create New Study from Scratch topic for more information.

 The following must be selected for each impact area for a given Scenario: